Essential Otley Run Infocopy-link-to-section

 Some people say “eating is cheating”.
 And then they get a few pints in them and want a box of cheesy chips.

 Many of the pubs along the route do food.
-Ranging from salt and vinigar crisps to burgers and pizza.
-However sometimes you want something for the road.
+Ranging from bar snacks to burgers.
+However, sometimes you want something for the road.

 At the Start